SeleniumHQ/selenium-ide/docs/commands.md

 <hr>

-## `wait for element visible`
+## `wait for element not visible`

-Wait for a target element to be visible on the page.
+Wait for a target element to not be visible on the page.

 <strong>arguments</strong>